BlackSnufkin/DeadManSwitch/README.md

 # Dead Man Switch

 A Rust application that activates a Dead Man Switch to secure your computer in case of an emergency.
-The application supports multiple trigger mechanisms, including a Telegram bot, network broadcasts, and USB device detection.
+The application supports multiple trigger mechanisms, including a Telegram bot, network broadcasts, and USB device detection Flic Button and more.
 When triggered, the Dead Man Switch dismounts VeraCrypt volumes and performs a forced hard shutdown of the system.

 ## Features

-- Trigger the Dead Man Switch using a Telegram bot, network broadcasts, or by connecting a specific USB device
+- Trigger the Dead Man Switch using a Telegram bot, network broadcasts, USB device connection, Flic Button
 - Dismount VeraCrypt volumes to secure confidential data
 - Perform a forced hard shutdown of the system
 - Display an emergency alert window with a countdown timer